Mich-L5/The-Donut-Shop/README.md

 ### Magnetic sprinkles

 > [!NOTE]
-> Available on screen sizes larger than 768px width.
+> This feature is designed for desktop use and only available on screen sizes larger than 768px width.

 The New Flavors section on the Home page contains interactive magnetic sprinkles that move away from the cursor when the cursor is hovering nearby.